yktoo/yktoo.com/content/blog/posts/0504/index.en.md

 {{< a "http://tomhegen.de/" "Tom Hegen" >}}, a German award-winning photographer specialising in aerial photography, has made absolutely stunning night photos of the Netherlands.

-They feature dazzling light patches of greenhouses amongst the pitch-black background, so bright that they are clearly visible from space.
+They feature dazzling light patches of greenhouses against the pitch-black background, so bright that they are clearly visible from space.

 By the courtesy of Tom I'm publishing his {{< a "http://tomhegen.de/fotodesign/the-greenhouse-series/" "Greenhouse Series" >}} photos in my blog today.